StrangeLoopGames/EcoSuggestions/README.md

 # Suggestion Tracker
+We have moved our tracking for feature and improvement suggestions to Canny, which allows voting on feedback: https://feedback.play.eco.
+Please feel free to use that tracker intensively, this repository has been archived and its existing suggestions will continue to serve us as inspiration for development.

+Old Description:
-Welcome to the Suggestion Tracker for our game Eco!
+<summary>Welcome to the Suggestion Tracker for our game Eco!

 If you want to post a new suggestion, either click the "Issues" tab or click on this link: https://github.com/StrangeLoopGames/EcoSuggestions/issues